Environmental Ambassador Program

 • Make a positive impact on your school and your community

-• Connect with like-minded individuals passionate about environmental issues
+• Connect with like-minded individuals passionate about environmental issues and enhance your college resume.

 Student Environmental Ambassadors